 It’s not just life changes that necessitate updates; your estate plan should be reviewed regularly to ensure it remains aligned with your wishes and complies with any changes in the law.

-We recommend reviewing your estate plan every 3-5 years or whenever significant life events occur.
+We recommend reviewing your estate plan every 3–5 years as a minimum, or immediately whenever significant life events occur.
 This involves:

-- Checking that your Will is up-to-date and reflects your current wishes.
+- Checking that your will is up-to-date and reflects your current wishes — particularly the appointment of executors and guardians.

-- Ensuring that your Lasting Powers of Attorney (LPAs) are in place and valid.
+- Ensuring that your Lasting Powers of Attorney (LPAs) are in place, registered with the Office of the Public Guardian, and still name the people you would choose today.

-By keeping your estate plan updated, you can ensure that your assets are distributed according to your wishes, and your loved ones are protected.
+By keeping your estate plan updated, you can ensure that your assets are distributed according to your wishes, your family is protected from unnecessary tax, and your loved ones aren’t left dealing with outdated legal documents during an already difficult time.

 Common Tools Used in Estate Planning

-Creating a comprehensive estate plan requires familiarity with key legal documents and tools.
-Estate planning is not just about distributing your assets after you’re gone; it’s also about ensuring that your wishes are respected during your lifetime.
+Creating a comprehensive estate plan requires familiarity with the key legal tools available under English and Welsh law.
+Estate planning isn’t just about distributing your assets after you’re gone — it’s about ensuring your wishes are respected during your lifetime too, and putting robust arrangements in place that actually work when they’re needed.

 Wills and Trusts Explained